cerenaltunal/GTFS-viz/instructions.md

 Read here how to install and run the example app.

 ### Requirements
 You need to have [Node.js](https://nodejs.org/) and npm (which is bundled with node) in current versions installed.
+Bower is also needed.
+Bower can be installed via npm with `npm install -g bower`.
 The app is implemented for googles chrome browser, but should also run in any other modern browser.

 ### Installation
 * clone the repository